 How much does Disneyland PhotoPass+ cost?

-That depends on whether you use a plan or not.
 Getting your pictures taken and viewing them (with watermarks) is free for all guests.
-If you do not have MaxPass or PhotoPass+ One Week and want to download images, it will cost money per image.
+If you do not have MaxPass or PhotoPass+ and want to download images, it will cost per image.
 The prices vary!
-You can buy just one photo for $14.95, but it is cheaper to pay a flat fee for all of the photos taken during one day with MaxPass or over seven days with Disney PhotoPass+ One Week.
+You can buy just one photo for $16.95, but it is cheaper to pay a flat fee for all of the photos taken during one day with Disney PhotoPass+.
+That flat fee is $19.99 for one day or $78 for seven consecutive days.

 When you first view the images without a plan, they will have a watermark on them.
-If you have purchased either MaxPass or PhotoPass+ One Week (or if you buy an image), the watermark will disappear.
+If you have purchased PhotoPass+ (or if you buy an image), the watermark will disappear.
 If you buy early in the trip, all of the photos for that week will load without watermarks for immediate sharing on social media.
 You can then download them to your phone, tablet or computer for your personal use.
 Print images yourself or order prints through the Disneyland PhotoPass site.
 You can also share on social media directly from the app or view on your computer.

 If you are ordering a PhotoPass+ One Week plan, be sure to select photos from your first day as your start date, because that picture you choose starts your week of photos.
 Photos taken before that date will still have watermarks.
 Rookie mistake!
-If you have a multi-day trip and only purchased MaxPass for one of the days, only the pictures taken during the MaxPass day will be available for free downloads.
+If you have a multi-day trip and only purchased one day PhotoPass+ for one of the days, only the pictures taken during that day will be available for free downloads.
 The other days will have watermarks on them.
+For the one-week plan, call (407) 560-4300.

 The prices to purchase hi-res digital files that you can download and share are as follows and are subject to change: